top of page

 Luke Burgis talks about this using the story of a man with his martini in his book, Wanting:

-Social media has successfully helped billions to overcome geographical boundaries, bringing people together or re-connecting friends who have lost touch with each other over decades.
-It has also allowed us to keep up to date with what is going on around the world such as browsing someone else's holiday pictures on Facebook or reading about a friend closing a multi-million dollar deal with several well-known investors.
+It has also allowed us to keep up to date with what is going on around the world such as receiving breaking news about something happening halfway around the world, or browsing someone else's holiday pictures on Facebook, or reading about a friend closing a multi-million dollar deal with several well-known investors.

-By acknowledging what drives these feelings could help us better understand why so many companies and founders choose to believe that they read, to inflate their corporate identities and "social circles", probably in hope that some investor will come along and bite the bait.
-This is manifested in corporate websites, social media snippets, such as trumpeting about a media interview, or showcasing participation in high profile conferences.
+By understanding what drives these feelings could help us better appreciate why so many companies and founders choose to believe that they read, to inflate their corporate identities and "social circles" in hope that some investor will come along and take the bait.

 Celebrity endorsement is one of the most time-tested and effective ways to endorse a product.